 Roller derby games have two 30 minute halves with a running clock (except during timeouts) and a 15 minute halftime.
 This means that games usually last between 90 minutes and two hours.
-With the first whistle at 5PM, the first game should end by 6:30PM, and the second game should end no later than 9PM.
+Games starting at 5PM should end by 6:30PM, and the second game should end no later than 9PM.

 How loud are these games?

 When the auditorium is packed, Shriners can get pretty loud, derby is exciting!
 But the space is big enough that sound isn’t usually a problem.
-It doesn’t get close to the decibels you’d experience at TD Garden, for example.
-If you’re comfortable at any professionals sports arena, you’ll be fine at Shriners.
-However, if you’re sensitive to sound, you should probably bring earplugs, just to be safe.
+If you’re comfortable at any professional sports arena, you’ll be fine at Shriners.
+However, if you’re sensitive to sound you should probably bring earplugs, just to be safe.